Introduction by the State Geologist, Dr. John Parrish....

 Source: Newport-Inglewood Fault.
 The fault extends on land for 46 miles from Culver City to Newport Beach, where it runs into the Pacific Ocean.
 It is part of a fault system that is connected to the Rose Canyon Fault, which comes on shore to the south near San Diego.
 In the Los Angeles area, the surface expression of the Newport-Inglewood Fault is accentuated by a line of hills extending from Signal Hill to Culver City.
 The Newport-Inglewood is a right-lateral strike-slip fault with a slip rate of about 0.02 inches per year.
 It is thought to be capable of producing an earthquake as large as M7.4.

-Magnitude: The 1933 earthquake was a magnitude 6.4; seismologists say quakes of similar size occurred on the fault in 1769, 1812 and 1855.
-It is estimated the fault ruptured for about nine miles in the subsurface (there was no surface fault rupture).
+Magnitude: The 1933 earthquake was a magnitude 6.4 and it is estimated the fault ruptured for about nine miles in the subsurface (there was no surface fault rupture).
 The ground shaking lasted about 10 seconds.
 The maximum recorded ground acceleration was 22 percent of the force of gravity.
 Note: Long Beach was the first earthquake recorded by just-developed strong motion instruments (“accelerographs”).
 Acceleration recordings were off the monitor’s scale on some instruments.

 Casualties: 120 deaths, including 52 in Long Beach and 17 in Compton.
 An estimated two-thirds of these occurred as people ran out of buildings and were hit by falling debris.
 There were also more than 500 injuries reported in Long Beach alone.